 Although NHS Resolution doesn’t release data on claims of specific injury kinds, a study from the Royal College of Surgeons England analysed 216 claims against the NHS relating to hip fractures in a 10 year period.
 They found that 20% of the claims made from 2011-2015 were related to delays in treatment.
 Failure to interpret or carry out x-rays accounted for 17.2% of claims, where medical error or inadequate care resulted in 16.4% of claims.

 What medical complications could you experience as a result of negligence in hip surgery?
-Surgical negligence in hip replacement operations can include the surgeon accidentally mutilating the patient, causing soft tissue and bone damage.
+Orthopaedic surgery negligence in hip replacement operations can include the surgeon accidentally mutilating the patient, causing soft tissue and bone damage.
 Symptoms could include difficulty walking, swelling, a foot drop, numbness and pseudotumors around the hip.

 Because medical practitioners such as surgeons, doctors, nurses and anaesthetists have a duty of care to provide you with proper standards of care.
 If you experience an injury, illness, or the worsening of your pre-existing medical complaint, the hospital or medical organisation that the doctor or surgeon works for could be held liable for your injuries.